 4. Once the cluster is discovered, you will have access to additional operations.
 You can perform the following actions on the selected cluster.

 - Re-Discover : This option allows you to re-discover the cluster.
 If you have added new namespaces or applications to the cloud cluster and want them to be reflected in the SWIFT portal, you can re-discover the cluster.
-Please refer to the link below for detailed steps on how to re-discover a cluster.

 - Configure : Use this option if you want to modify the cluster configuration.
 Please check KB Article on 'Configure the cluster'